ReMVVM/ReMVVM/README.md

 }
 ```

-The last concept whould like to show is how we can handle navigation in the app using ReMVVM.
-We could have add navigation changes after dispatching each action in ViewControllers but please notice we didn't handle it there.
+The last concept whould like to show is how we can handle navigation in the app using *ReMVVM*.
+We could have add navigation changes after dispatching each action in UIViewControllers but please notice we didn't handle it there.
 So where it is ?
-It's implemented in the last component called Middleware.
+It's implemented in the last component called *Middleware*.
 It's mechanism that can change dispatch of the action and is offten used for asynchronous requests and side effect (in our case side effect of  changing the state is displaying new screen of the app).

-Middleware is a stack of objects and each action dispatched in the store is passed thorugh each element of that stack.
+*Middleware* is a stack of objects and each action dispatched in the store is passed thorugh each element of that stack.
 It's done by calling next() method from dispatcher.
 On the end action is reduced in corresponding reducer and the state in the store is changed.
-After state is changed the completion block from next() is called in backward order.
+After state is changed the completion block from ```next()``` is called in backward order.

-In middleware you can also dispatch completly new action by calling dispatcher.dispatch(action:).
+In middleware you can also dispatch completly new action by calling ```dispatcher.dispatch(action:)```.
 If you don't call next() method the action's dispatch will break and as a result reducer will not be called and state will not change.
 It can be intentional in some cases for example when you need to download data asynchronously first.

-Let's back to our example and define really simple UIState that give us possibility to navigate through the app.
+Let's back to our example and define really simple ```UIState``` that give us possibility to navigate through the app.

 ```swift
 struct UIState {